 «Ne l’écoute pas, il raconte des histoires.
 Il est gros mytho.»

-Wesh, or Wech, is a very ‘ghetto’ greeting, used by most young people in an ironic way.
-It comes from the banlieues of Paris and originally came from rappers, who use the term to greet their ‘crew.’
-If you say this to a group of French people, you may well be laughed at, but it is certainly usable in texts or Facebook messages, in the same way we use ‘yo!’
+Wesh, or wech, is a slang greeting, used by most young people in an ironic way.
+It comes from the banlieues (suburbs) of Paris and originally came from rappers, who used the term to greet their ‘crew’.
+If you say this to a group of French people, you may well be laughed at, but it is certainly usable in texts or Facebook messages, in the same way we use ‘yo’.

 «Wesh! Ça va?»